Time Management

 - Meeting times with study groups

-Use "startlines": Startlines are equally, if not more, important than deadlines.
+Use "startlines": Startlines are just as important as deadlines.
 Set a startline 2-3 weeks before each major deadline.
 This may sound like a lot of time, but don't forget, you may have work due for several classes.
 Give yourself enough time.
 Don't forget to set calendar alerts!

 Chip away at it: Large projects can be overwhelming.
 Doing a bit every couple of days helps make the workload more achievable and manageable, and minimizes stress.
 Keep up with everyday study tasks (like reading your textbooks) and start working on future projects early.